Hey kids! If you are interested in the USS Monitor, marine life, or just fascinated by shipwrecks, this is the place for you!

-Kids be sure to click on the link above to check out the Legacy web site for exciting information about the USS Monitor and her crew.
+Kids be sure to click on the link above to check out the USS Monitor Legacy website for exciting information about the USS Monitor and its crew.

 Use the knowledge you learned about the Civil War to complete the crossword puzzle.